marcelomijas/econometrics-cheatsheet/README.md

 - [ ] Release of a cheat sheet dedicated to the most common problems in econometrics, `problems-cheatsheet`.

-:question: Syled version of the cheat sheets (background colors, styled sections, more appealing plots, etc.)
+- [ ] Syled version of the cheat sheets (background colors, styled sections, more appealing plots, etc.)

 ## Frequently Asked Questions (FAQ)